 I usually apply Dammar varnish to smaller paintings as it can go very tacky, very quickly and is harder to control with a brush.

-Dammar is most commonly used in liquid form and applied with the brush, however, if you’re after a really super smooth finish it can also be found in aerosol can form and used as a spray application.
+Dammar is most commonly used in liquid form and applied with the brush, however, if you’re after a really super smooth finish it can also be found in an aerosol can form and used as a spray application.

 This can be very effective to get a smooth finish if you’re not used to applying with a brush.
-You’ll get more product wastage and you need a really well ventilated space or a very still dry day to work outside, but the results can be very smooth.
+You’ll get more product wastage and you need a really well-ventilated space or a very still dry day to work outside, but the results can be very smooth.

 New synthetic varnishes: